BlakeWilliams/medium/README.md

 Groups and subrouters allow you to consolidate behavior at the route level.
 For example, you can create a group that requires a user to be logged in, and then add routes to that group.
-If the user is not logged in, the group will redirect to the login page.
+If the user is not logged in, any request to a handler in that group or nested subgroup/subrouter of the group will render a 404.

 ```go
 // Create a new router